 Students are expected to be attentive and dress business casual while in attendance at the summit.

-Shining City Scholarship students will complete a brief assignment at the end about their experience while at the Summit and what they learned and can take away from their experience.
+Shining City Scholarship students will complete a brief assignment while at the Summit about what they learned and can take away from their experience.
 Scholars will receive a certificate from Centennial Institute at Colorado Christian University verifying their successful completion of the program and weekend.

 Applying for the Shining City Scholarship